 2. Permission Migration

 This is the complex part of the SharePoint migration.
-You might have been able to migrate the content of SharePoint sites successfully, but you might face issues while migrating the user permission of the sites.
+You might have been able to migrate the content of SharePoint sites successfully, but you might face SharePoint migration issues while migrating the user permission of the sites.
 As an example, some of the sites present in SharePoint On-Prem may not inherit permission from the parent site, but the groups are present from its parent site.
 While you migrate to the site permission you will notice the group from parent sites are not copied to the destination as those are kind of orphaned on the source.
 So, you need to take care of this kind of permission migration issue.
 During the migration map the SharePoint groups with SPO SharePoint groups explicitly and migrate the root site permissions if those permissions are inherited.
 Must verify the site permission after migration.

 3. Page Migration & Modernization

 You need to migrate the classic pages and modernize them while migrating an on-prem SharePoint Sites to SharePoint Online.
-You might face a lot of issues migrating the heavily customized pages from the source to the destination.
+You might anticipate significant SharePoint Migration issues for the heavily customized pages from the source to the destination.
 There is only one solution I found to make it successful.
 Map the site template to a blank template on the destination while migrating the classic pages using the Sharegate Tool.
 On successful migration, you will see the custom web parts and page layouts are missing on the destination created under the “Pages” library.
 This is normal as you don’t have any option to deploy any solution on SPO.
 Now run the modernization script from Microsoft to modernize the Classic pages to Modern pages.
 This script will modernize the classic pages and create new modern pages under “Site Pages” library with content from migrated Classic pages from “Pages” library in SPO.
 This script will not be able to create everything the same as the source as a lot of classic web parts are deprecated in Modern pages but still, it will reduce a lot of manual work and save your migration time.

 4. Custom Navigation & Quick Links Migration